 - Animal Health Australia (AHA)

-- the National Association for Testing Authorities (NATA), and
+- the National Association of Testing Authorities (NATA)

-- the New Zealand Ministry of Agriculture and Fisheries New Zealand.
+- the New Zealand Ministry for Primary Industries.

-There are also representatives from the Australian National Quality Assurance Program (ANQAP) and Australian Biosecurity Cooperative Research Centre (AB-CRC) participating in SCAHLS' activities as observers.
-The members collectively contribute to the support of Executive Officer and a member of the AHC chairs the Committee.
+There are also representatives from the Australian National Quality Assurance Program (ANQAP) and the Subcommittee on Aquatic Animal Health (SCAAH) participating in SCAHLS' activities as permanent observers.
+A member of the AHC chairs (currently Director of AAHL) the Committee.

 SCAHLS acts as a forum for national coordination on issues such as: